ying-tang/help-documentation/_neutron/Multi-tier_Router_Configuration.md

 ---

-## How To Test a Multi-Tier Router Configuration, and Why You Might Want One
+This article explains how to test a Multi-Tier Router Configuration, and why you might want one.

 You might want to set up a multi-tier router configuration for your cloud in one of these use cases: